tomheston/fragility-metrics/FRAGILITY_METRICS.md

 - H₀: p = p₀
 - H₁: p > p₀ (for “above benchmark” claims; direction may be reversed if the benchmark is framed as a maximum allowable rate).
 **Range**: 0 to 1
-**Interpretation**: fr = BFQ (e.g., fr = 0.08 means 8% of the observations in the single-arm proportion must change to flip the benchmark decision).
+**Interpretation**: fr = percentile BFQ (e.g., BFQ = 0.08 means 8% of the observations in the single-arm proportion must change to flip the benchmark decision).
 **Advantages**:
 - Establishes the fragility of a single-arm test, giving a success rate vs the benchmark.
 - Applies when only (k, n, p₀) are available (no full diagnostic 2×2 table).